-Egyptian president Abdel Fattah Al Sisi will contest his second term in March.
+Egyptian president Abdel Fattah Al Sisi won his second term in office in March.
 Al Sisi seized power in 2013, when he toppled the government of Mohammed Morsi.
 Upon assuming power, Al Sisi violently repressed the Muslim Brotherhood—Morsi’s party—as well as journalists, civil society organizations, human rights defenders, and demonstrators.

 While analysts saw his re-election in such a controlled process as a foregone conclusion, the pre-election period was anything but smooth.
 The Al Sisi government has violently harassed and intimidated any opposition.
 Candidates that dared to oppose him have been arrested or discouraged from continuing, as have others who have voiced dissent.
 A consortium of political parties called for a boycott in protest of the lack of fairness in the electoral process.
 The government, in turn, has threatened those who do so.The level of political repression has increased substantially in the lead-up to the election.
 Many international NGOs that worked with Egypt’s civil society over the years have been thrown out and seen their leadership detained.
 Arguably, the burden now falls on the broader international community to defend human rights in Egypt.
 While some have responded by withholding assistance and issuing criticisms of Al Sisi’s regime, others continue their support.
 More meaningful leverage is needed to support Egypt’s democratic transition.
 Allowed to continue, the repressive environment surrounding Egypt’s elections did not advance the democratic norms that many Egyptians had hoped for after the Arab Spring.
 Instead, it represented a step back, as voices in civil society, the media, and political circles will remain silent, intimidated by the state.